PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 13:50:27
+Last updated: 2024-04-05 13:51:02
-Random Quote: Very nice, Lily.
-You know, she is a guest in this country.
-So while you may choose to turn your back on her, I choose... to turn my front on her.
-What up! - Barney Stinson
+Random Quote: I guess, if we're splitting hairs, then technically... there was a plurality to the times I've lied to women for sex-having-purposes. - Barney Stinson